Mentalab-hub/explorepy/docs/usage.rst

 Event markers
 """""""""""""
 Event markers can be used to time synch data.
-The following table describes all type of event markers available for Explore device.
+The following table describes all types of event markers available for Explore device.

 .. list-table:: Event markers table